mdwelker10/discord-bot-aigis/README-Purge.md

 - Configuration on commands that are enabled/disabled
 - Song of the Day data, including playlist rotation
 - Manga data, including manga that members of the server follow
+- VT totals for all server members
+  - If you have VT in 2 or more servers with Aigis, your other server's VT will not be impacted

 The deletion does not happen right away, but 7 days from when the command is used.
 Data is marked for deletion but still used, so users will still receive manga pings, the Song of the Day will still be chosen, etc. This is implemented mianly for two reasons
 - In case you want to reverse the decision to delete data.